 Fourth, the Shield of Faith (Eph.
 6:16):

-Let us now consider the last two pieces of God’s whole armour listed by Paul in Eph.
+Let us now consider the last two pieces of God’s whole armor listed by Paul in Eph.
 6:13-17.

 Fifth, the Helmet of Salvation (Eph.
 6:17):

 The Roman helmet was often elaborately decorated and plumed with brightly dyed feathers or horsehair.
-The helmet was designed in such a way that blows from sword, hammer or ax would not pierce it to reach, affect or wound the soldier’s head which is the primary target of the enemy in battle.
+The helmet was designed so that blows from the sword, hammer, or ax would not pierce it to reach, affect or wound the soldier’s head, which is the enemy’s primary target in battle.

 The believer’s mind (head) is the primary target of Satan in spiritual warfare.
 The devil always seeks to destroy or weaken the believer’s faith, confidence, and assurance of salvation with his weapons of guilt, condemnation, doubt, fear, worry, or discouragement.